Israel: Rocket attack underway from Gaza on southern Israel

 The rocket fire set off air-raid sirens throughout southern Israel, where residents had been bracing for an attack since Israel carried out its first airstrikes early Tueday.

+As air raid sirens continued to wail, the army said at least 60 rockets had been fired in less than an hour.
 There were no immediate reports of damage or injuries.

-Earlier Wednesday, Israeli aircraft struck targets in Gaza a second straight day on Wednesday, killing at least one Palestinian and pushing the region closer toward a new round of heavy fighting.
+Earlier Wednesday, Israeli aircraft struck targets in Gaza a second straight day, killing at least one Palestinian and pushing the region closer toward a new round of heavy fighting.

 Tuesday’s strikes killed three senior Islamic Jihad militants and at least 10 civilians — most of them women and children.
 Palestinian militants have pledged to retaliate while Israel says it is prepared for a further escalation of hostilities.

-The Israeli military said Tuesday it was bombing Palestinian Islamic Jihad militant infrastructure in the coastal enclave.
+The Israeli military said its attacks were focused on Palestinian Islamic Jihad militant infrastructure in the coastal enclave.

 The army said one airstrike targeted militants traveling to a rocket launcher site in the southern Gaza Strip.
+Later, the army said warplanes struck suspected rocket and mortar launching sites.

-Medics said the attack killed one man and seriously wounded another.
+Medics said the first strike killed one man and seriously wounded another.
 Palestinian officials could not confirm whether the men were militants.

-It also remains unclear whether two Palestinians killed in a separate airstrike late Tuesday were militants or civilians.
+It also remained unclear whether two Palestinians killed in a separate airstrike late Tuesday were militants or civilians.
+Israel has claimed the men were preparing to fire anti-tank missiles.

 The Israeli military had instructed residents of southern Israel to remain near bomb shelters, and schools were still closed for a second day as a precaution against rocket attacks.